-Another common pattern is where the IDoc simply has an ID, and a BAPI is called to fetch additional data.
+If the IDoc has an ID, a BAPI can be called to fetch additional data:

-If an end date is not filled in SAP (such as in an "evergreen" agreement), SAP will send
+If an end date is not populated in SAP (as may be the case in an "evergreen" agreement), SAP will send

-For example: when creating a Sales Order, you need to pass in appropriate Customer/Partner Functions.
-In the SAP GUI, you might see a name such as Sold-To Party or the language-specific equivalent Partner Function SP, but the SAP API instead uses the German abbreviation AG shown in the first column.
+For example, when creating a sales order, in the SAP GUI you might see a name such as Sold-To Party or the language-specific equivalent partner function SP, but the SAP API instead uses the German abbreviation AG as shown in the first column:

 Language-specific Partner Function

 Using the SAP Function Builder to Model an API Call

 When mapping data in a transformation using a BAPI or RFC target, it helps to test the exact values SAP is looking for, as what is seen in the SAP GUI is often not what is used in the SAP API.

 You can use the SAP transaction code SE37 to access SAP's Function Builder to model a BAPI or RFC call.
 For a complete example, see Part 2: Modeling the Query in the SAP Instance in Guide to Using RFC_READ_TABLE to Query SAP Tables.